Get Structural Integration and Rolfing Training and Careers

 Practitioners can get certified through the Certification Board for Structural Integration (CBSI) and through the Rolf Institute of Structural Integration.
 Although optional, certification shows that you have graduated from a structural integration school that meets established standards of excellence in education and that you demonstrate competency and proficiency in your practice.

-The U.S. Bureau of Labor Statistics’ 2014-15 Occupational Outlook Handbook indicates that massage-oriented professions, like Rolfing, can anticipate a job growth rate of 23 percent through 2022.
+The U.S. Bureau of Labor Statistics’ (BLS) 2016-17 Occupational Outlook Handbook indicates that massage-oriented professions, like Rolfing, can anticipate a job growth rate of 22 percent through 2024.
 Key factors contributing to this growth include the public’s continued interest in touch therapies as a means to reduce pain and stress and an aging population that continues to explore natural medicine as a means to achieve better wellness.